iszell/bitfire/readme+4.txt

        how to create disc and copy files to it in normal and bitfire format.
    - bitmap*.prg: five bitmaps

+Bitfire+4 2017.09.25:
+ - Loader resident part: $200-$3ff or smaller
+ - Loader zero page usage: $04-$0a
+ - 1541 2bit ATM double/single clock receiver routines for Plus/4
+ - 1551 8bit protocol
+ - Optional 1541 receiver swap routine for Plus/4: $400-$46c
+ - Precompiled installers for C64, Plus/4 1551 only and 1541/1551 multi
+ - load raw, load+decomp, decomp routines
+ - Request disc and reset drive routines for all supported hardwares
+ - Save routine for all supported hardwares, source and precompiled binaries
+ - Basic irq handler for music, cpu clock protection, frame counter
+ - SID/CIA chip detection, missing SID detection and NAE detection
+ - Include files and useful macros for the most popular cross-assemblers
+ - Win32 packer and image writer tool, ACME cross-assembler with documentation
+ - Simple code example and Win32 build scripts that use the included assembler
+ - Build script for bootdisk creation with optional dir art.

 Bitfire+4 2017.09.05:
  - Loader resident part: $200-$3ff or smaller